Chronovyan/NexusCore/docs/development/CONTRIBUTING.md

 Thank you for your interest in contributing to the AI-First TextEditor project!
 This document provides guidelines and instructions for contributing.

+## Markdown Conventions (MDC)

+This project uses Markdown Convention (MDC) files to maintain consistent documentation.
+The rules are located in the `.mdc` directory.

+### Key MDC Files

+- `.mdc/config.json` - Main configuration file that references all rules
+- `.mdc/documenting.mdc` - Documentation standards
+- `.mdc/cpp-standards.mdc` - C++ coding standards
+- `.mdc/testing.mdc` - Testing guidelines

+To use these rules in your editor, point it to the `.mdc/config.json` file.

 ## Getting Started

 ### Prerequisites